visa, mastercard, venmo paypal

 It would not be responsible to my patients for me to allow this practice to fail financially because I did not bill for services I was providing so removing the "opt-out" option I feel is the best way for me to be fulfilling my responsibilities to myself, my patients and to my employee to the best of my ability.
 As the owner of a business that is responsible for your primary care, you expect me to make sound decisions for long term sustainability of the practice itself.

-I am committed to you and deeply appreciate your support of me, and Danita and this medical practice.
+I am committed to you and deeply appreciate your support of me and my unique medical practice.

 Stewart Mones MD